Stable allocations in discrete exchange economies

 \section{Introduction}

-Economists have a good understanding of discrete allocation problems under some popular, but very special, assumptions.
+Economists have a good understanding of stable allocations in discrete exchange economies under some popular, but very special, assumptions.
 The literature with quasi-linear preferences, or transfers, is highly developed.
-Almost everything we know about discrete allocation problems is in the literature on auctions and pricing, under the assumption of quasi-linear preferences.
-The literature refers to these models as markets ``with money,'' and money is ubiquitous in mechanism design.
-Without transfers, most progress is limited to models of unit demand; the so-called housing market of \cite{shapley1974cores}.\footnote{We focus on one-sided, object allocation, models.
+Almost everything we know about discrete exchange economies is in the literature on auctions and pricing, under the assumption of quasi-linear preferences.
+The literature refers to these models as markets ``with money,'' and money is ubiquitous in mechanism design.\footnote{The concept of money is often misunderstood.
+Of course, actual economies feature money, but in the models with transfers, money is treated as a consumption good, and one that enters utility linearly.
+It is not paper money, which typically needs some sort of trading friction to have value.
+Money as consumption good should be thought of as a summary of consumption in the rest of the economy; and even under this interpretation, the quasi-linear assumption rules out risk aversion and income effects.} Without transfers, most progress is limited to models of unit demand; the so-called housing market of \cite{shapley1974cores}.\footnote{We focus on one-sided, object allocation, models.
 Not on two-sided markets.} The general discrete multi-good allocation problem is, however, known to be very difficult.
 The present paper is an attempt at furthering our understanding of this difficult problem.